-Item analysis (i.e., Cronbach's coefficient alpha, corrected item-total correlation) was performed after the factor analysis procedure [37].
-A number of items were removed with the aim of achieving Cronbachs's alphas for each subscale within the 'very good' range (> .80 but < .90).
+Item analysis (i.e. Cronbach's coefficient alpha, corrected item-total correlation) was performed after the factor analysis procedure [37].
+A number of items were removed with the aim of achieving Cronbach's alphas for each subscale within the 'very good' range (>0.80 but <0.90).
 Internal consistency was assessed using Cronbach's coefficient alphas.
 The factor analysis was then rerun to ensure the underlying factor structure had not changed.

 Subscale item analyses were conducted to further refine the measure.
-Initial inspection revealed that two subscales had Cronbach's alphas >.9 (Treatment Approach $\alpha =$.96, Uncomfortable Participating $\alpha =$.91) and all items within these two subscales demonstrated high item-total correlations (>.8), suggesting item redundancies [26].
+Initial inspection revealed that two subscales had Cronbach's alphas >0.9 (treatment approach $\alpha$ =0.96, uncomfortable participating $\alpha$ =0.91), and all items within these two subscales demonstrated high item-total correlations (>0.8), suggesting item redundancies [26].
 A number of items with content covered by other items were removed in an effort to reduce redundancy and produce a briefer and more usable measure.
-After completing this process, one subscale, Treatment Approach, still had an alpha above .9.
-However, items were retained to protect construct validity.
+After completing this process, one subscale, Treatment Approach, still had an alpha above 0.9.
+However, items were retained to protect construct validity (i.e. all aspects of the construct being measured are covered by the items).
 A total of 22 items were removed during this process.
 The final number of items retained was 31.
 To ensure the construct validity of the GBAAQ remained intact after the removal of the 22 items, the EFA was rerun.
 Results of the analyses indicated that the underlying factor structure of the GBAAQ remained the same.
-The factor loading matrix for this final 31 item solution is presented in Table 1.
+The factor loading matrix for this final 31-item solution is presented in Table 1.

-The four factors explained 59.38% of the variance.
-The 'Treatment Approach' factor included 10 items related to the barriers associated with aftercare program itself (e.g., the aftercare program was not helpful to you) and accounted for 34.71% of the variance (eigenvalue = 10.76).
-The second factor, 'Time Constraints', factor accounted for 9.20% of the variance (eigenvalue = 2.85) and consisted of six items related to time constraints (e.g., attending aftercare took too much time).
-The third factor, 'Stress and Pressures', comprised seven items related to personal stressors and pressures (e.g., there were too many pressures going on around you) and accounted for 8.51% of the variance (eigenvalue = 2.64).
-The fourth factor, 'Uncomfortable Participating', comprised eight items and accounted for 4.81% of the variance (eigenvalue = 2.55).
-This factor related to feelings of worry and embarrassment associated with attending aftercare (e.g., you were too embarrassed or ashamed to attend appointments).
-Correlations among the factors indicated a significant relationship between Factors 1 and 2, r = .32, Factors 1 and 3, r = .32, and Factors 1 and 4, r = -.45, confirming that oblique rotation was appropriate.
+The four factors explained 59.38 % of the variance.
+The 'Treatment Approach' factor included 10 items related to the barriers associated with aftercare program itself (e.g. the aftercare programme was not helpful to you) and accounted for 34.71 % of the variance (eigenvalue=10.76).
+The second factor, 'Time Constraints', accounted for 9.20 % of the variance (eigenvalue=2.85) and consisted of six items related to time constraints (e.g. attending aftercare took too much time).
+The third factor, 'Stress and Pressures', comprised seven items related to personal stressors and pressures (e.g. there were too many pressures going on around you) and accounted for 8.51 % of the variance (eigenvalue=2.64).
+The fourth factor, 'Uncomfortable Participating', comprised eight items and accounted for 4.81 % of the variance (eigenvalue=2.55).
+This factor related to feelings of worry and embarrassment associated with attending aftercare (e.g. you were too embarrassed or ashamed to attend appointments).
+Correlations among the factors indicated a significant relationship between factors 1